Beacons are moving out of the pilot phase and helping retailers and marketers revolutionise in-store shopping

 Beacons can be used to power indoor maps, payments services, and location-sensitive product catalogues.
 There are many different beacon hardware vendors and systems — including Apple’s iBeacon system — but they all share some basic characteristics.
 Namely, they allow retailers and event organisers to efficiently communicate indoors, without a need for GPS.

-In the report from BI Intelligence, we gauge how far along beacons have advanced as an indoor-communication technology.
+In a new report from BI Intelligence, we gauge how far along beacons have advanced as an indoor-communication technology.
 Consider:

 - Beacons — low-cost devices that communicate with smartphone apps indoors — will begin exerting a significant influence on US retail sales in 2015.